horizon-eda/horizon-pool-convention/README.rst

 6. The symbol must have a border around it. the ``$REFDES`` text is to be placed above the border, ``$VALUE`` below.
 All other text must be within the border.
+7. Power pins should be on the top and bottom of the symbol box.
+Use the ‘perpendicular’ name orientation unless this forces the symbol to be unreasonably wide.
+Prefer a uniform spacing of power pins.

 Units
 -----